-There are several bills in the Pennsylvania General Assembly that will raise the renewable energy goals in the state that are set to flatline on May 31 and won’t increase without action!
+There are several bills in the Pennsylvania General Assembly that will raise the renewable energy goals in the state that are set to flatlined on May 31, 2021 and won’t increase without action!

-Bills like HB 1080/SB 501, if passed, are projected to create upwards of 50,000 jobs or more, attract billions in private investments, diversify our energy goals and save family farms.
+Bills like SB 230, if passed, are projected to create upwards of 50,000 jobs or more, attract billions in private investments, diversify our energy goals and save family farms.
 For current and future solar owners, these bills would likely increase the value of the renewable energy credits that help to pay for the solar systems.

 - FIND YOUR LEGISLATORS HERE –